w3c/wai-bcase/_business-case/index.md

 * Drive Innovation
 * Align with Global Web Standards

-But this is just the start in helping you think about the topic in creative and expansive ways.
+But this is just the start in helping you think about the topic in creative and comprehensive ways.
 Use these examples to build a customized approach for your own business, school, agency, or other type of organziation.
 Each introductory paragraph below links to a more detailed article on that specific aspect of the business benefits of web accessibility.

 ### Minimize Legal Risk
 Legal risk is a strong driver for companies to commit to and maintain accessibility policies and standards.
 Among drivers for the legal aspect of a business case are these: